PowemNet/Duber/README.md

 ### What is Duber? ###

-Duber is a bot which helps devs get real time help when they have a problem.
+Duber is a bot which helps people get REAL TIME immedaite help from REAL PEOPLE around the world.

 This Dev-Uber (get it?) lets a needy-user submit questions.
 A helper-dev is then alerted, and can accept the request to help.
 One the connection is made, the helper-dev can see the